Brenocq/SensorDataFirebase/README.md

 # Using the Arduino library
 Copy the _SensorDataFirebase-Arduino_ folder to your _Documents/Arduino/Library_ folder.<br/>
 After creating the object from the class SensorDataFirebaseArduino there are 3 main commands.<br/>
-`.addSensor(String name)` -  This command is used to each sensors, the exactly same name must be used on the other commands.<br/>
+`addSensor(String name)` -  This command is used to each sensors, the exactly same name must be used on the other commands.<br/>
-`.updateValue(String name, float value)` - This command is used to update each sensor data.
+`updateValue(String name, float value)` - This command is used to update each sensor data.
 A maximum of 30 numbers can be sent for the library on a period of 30 minutes.<br/>
 `run(int hour, int minute, int second, int day, int month, int year)` - This command should be runned each minute.
 Data about the time will be sent to the other device each time and sensors data will be sent every 30 minutes.